solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 This is an issue because `metro`, the React Native bundler, does not support the `cjs` extension by default.
 There is an [open issue here](https://github.com/facebook/metro/issues/535).

-You สามารถ fix this by updating `metro.config.js` and add `cjs` to the `resolver.sourceExts` array, as shown above.
+You สามารถ fix this by updating `metro.config.js` และ add `cjs` to the `resolver.sourceExts` array, as shown above.

 ### Error: URL.protocol is not implemented

     ERROR Error: URL.protocol is not implemented
     ERROR Invariant Violation: Module AppRegistry is not a registered callable module (calling runApplication).
 A frequent cause of the error is that the application entry file path is incorrect.
 This สามารถ also happen when the JS bundle is corrupt or there is an early initialization error when loading React Native.

-This is an issue that สามารถ be fixed by using a polyfill for the `URL` object in React Native.
+This is an issue that สามารถ be fixed by โดยใช้ a polyfill for the `URL` object in React Native.

-Install the package `react-native-url-polyfill` and import it in the main file of your app (eg: `index.js`), as shown above.
+Install the package `react-native-url-polyfill` และ import it in the main file of your app (eg: `index.js`), as shown above.

 ### Error: crypto.getRandomValues() not supported

     Error: crypto.getRandomValues() not supported.
 See https://github.com/uuidjs/uuid#getrandomvalues-not-supported

-This is an issue that สามารถ be fixed by using a polyfill for the `crypto` object in React Native.
+This is an issue that สามารถ be fixed by โดยใช้ a polyfill for the `crypto` object in React Native.

-Install the package `react-native-get-random-values` and import it in the main file of your app (eg: `index.js`), as shown above.
+Install the package `react-native-get-random-values` และ import it in the main file of your app (eg: `index.js`), as shown above.